BasementKrew/revelation.io/_posts/2014-09-09-swifthttp.markdown

 **Closing**

-The rapidly changing landscape of Cocoa development is certainly an exiting one.
+The rapidly changing landscape of Cocoa development is certainly an exciting one.
 The opportunity to learn, try, and develop new things has always been a major reason I love programming and the release of Swift 1.0 is no exception.
 That all being said, this article will be a "living" article as changes and improvements are made to SwiftHTTP.
 As always, comments, thoughts, kudos, and random rants are appreciated.

 [Twitter](https://twitter.com/daltoniam)